 During the high season, it is usually best to access the ski area from Vallorcine thus avoiding the bottlenecks at the bottom of le Tour.
 The train offers a convenient and comfortable link to or from Chamonix (Free upon presentation of the guest card / Carte d’hote).
 This is even more valid if you are driving as it is always easy to park in Vallorcine & queuing for the lift is unheard of !
 However you need to have a minimum intermediate level to be able to cope with the slopes that must be skied once leaving the Vallorcine sector.

 LES HOUCHES Tel: 04 50 54 40 32 or 04 50 54 42 65

-This area is extensive and the closest in the valley to Austrian style skiing with wide, predominantly easy pistes cutting through the forests with some more traditional resataurants on the slopes .
-Complete beginners can ski on the small areas at Bellevue or Prarion, advanced skiers will make up for the lack of technical difficulty by going fast without stopping, particularly on the downhill competition run, intermediates will have a great time.
+This area is extensive and the closest in the valley to Austrian style skiing with wide, predominantly easy pistes cutting through the forests with some more traditional restaurants on the slopes .
+Complete beginners can ski on the small areas at Bellevue or Prarion, advanced skiers will make up for the lack of technical difficulty by going fast without stopping, particularly on the downhill competition run (Kandahar), intermediates will have a great time.
 The trees provide shelter and enhance the visibility on bad days but because the area is comparatively low it sometimes rains here whilst it is snowing on the higher areas such as Argentiere.
 The bus service to Les Houches can be even more irregular than in most other areas of the valley.
 Not included on the Chamonix le pass , included on Mont Blanc Unlimited.

 AIGUILLE DU MIDI Tel: 04 50 53 30 80